iSoc-Devs/Ghostea/PreWorkshopGuide.md

 **Quick note**: We'd highly advise installing everything locally to set you up for success in the future.
 However if it was really, really challenging you can access a lightweight vscode editor online here: https://github.dev/iSoc-Devs/Ghostea (doesn't have a terminal)

 You could also use your [complimentary](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts) monthly GitHub Codespaces allowance for a more fully featured completely online experience.
-Worthwhile; take a few minutes to setup though. **This setup is especially useful if you're using a tablet with a keyboard.**
+Worthwhile; but it can take ten minutes to setup.
+If you're considering this option, it would great to set it up before the session. **This setup is especially useful if you're using a tablet with a keyboard.**

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/iSoc-Devs/Ghostea?quickstart=1)

 ---

-#### 3. **Install VSCode Extensions for TypeScript**

-We’ll be working on **Ghostea**, *our fork of [Ghost](https://github.com/TryGhost/Ghost)*.
-It's a TypeScript-based project, so these extensions will help with code quality and consistency:

-- **ESLint**
-  This extension automatically checks for common JavaScript and TypeScript issues, helping ensure good code quality.

-- **Prettier**
-  A code formatter that makes your code cleaner and easier to read.
-Prettier works well alongside ESLint to maintain consistent style.

-To install an extension in VSCode:
-1. Open VSCode.
-2. Go to the Extensions view by clicking on the square icon on the sidebar.
-3. Type the name of the extension (e.g., “ESLint”) and click **Install**.

----

-#### 4. **Get Familiar with the Command Line and Basic Git Commands**
+#### 3. **Get Familiar with the Command Line and Basic Git Commands**

 The **Command Line** (or **Terminal**) is a tool that allows you to interact with your computer using text commands instead of a graphical interface.
 Think of it as a way to give instructions directly to your computer.
 We’ll use the command line in this workshop to manage code with Git, a version control system.